One Pan Orzo Italiano

 Confession time – I stole this recipe from Hello Fresh. and it cost me a whole lot less to make myself than ordering through them!
 I had everything at home except the chicken sausage, spinach, and grape tomatoes, which cost me about $10.

-Stir mozzarella and the juice of the lemon into pan.
+- Stir mozzarella and the juice of the lemon into pan.
 Season with salt and pepper if needed.
 If your pan is not ovenproof, transfer mixture to a baking dish at this point.
-Sprinkle panko and Parmesan over top of orzotto.
+Sprinkle panko and parmesan over top of orzo.
 Broil until panko is golden brown, 1-3 minutes.